top of page

 2025 State of Clay, Lexington Arts & Crafts Society, MA

-• Curator: Alice Abrams & Juror: Martha Grover
+• Curators: Alice Abrams & Juror: Martha Grover

 2022 - 2025 Harvard Ceramics Group Exhibition and Sale, Harvard Ceramics, Allston, MA